Soldiers from the 81st Stryker Brigade Combat Team return home

 |Downloads:

-This work, Soldiers from the 81st Stryker Brigade Combat Team return home, by Peter Chang, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers from the 81st Stryker Brigade Combat Team return home, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT